CharlieCharlemagne/212-spring-2025/labs/lab-09/readme.md

 and then use it to support a text processing task involving a dictionary of words.

-While collaboration with peers is strongly recommended, each student is expected to make an individual submission.

 > [!WARNING]
 > For this lab in particular, you are NOT ALLOWED to use LLMs (large language models)
 > such as Copilot, ChatGPT, etc.  You are allowed to use the internet to look